mibwurrepo/Microbial-bioinformatics-introductory-course-Material-2018/03-MAW-PII.md

 saveRDS(ps0.rar, "./phyobjects/ps0.rar.rds")
 ```

-Check how mauch data you have now
+Check how much data you have now

 ```r